macedojleo/BDH/README.md

 	INFO  |  02/19/19-13:33:56 | FS: tmpfs | Used: 32 kb | Free: 782368 kb | 1%
 	CRITICAL  |  02/19/19-15:23:09 | FS: /dev/loop5 | Used: 80 kb | Free: 20 kb | 80%
 	URGENT  |  02/19/19-15:23:09 | FS: /dev/loop8 | Used: 100 kb | Free: 0 kb | 100%
-	STOP  |  02/19/19-15:23:10 | Process stoped byas  USER_NAME
+	STOP  |  02/19/19-15:23:10 | Process stoped by LEONARDO MACEDO

-If the user configures WebHook for Slack to receive HTTP requests (previous explained in Prerequisites topic), a Slack channel will received messages for CRITICAL and URGENT thresholds reached by File Systems.
+If the user configures WebHook for Slack to receive HTTP requests (previous explained in Prerequisites topic), a Slack channel will received messages sent by bdh -d process for CRITICAL and URGENT usage thresholds reached by File Systems.

 ## How to configure bdh

-To configure thresholds, open bdh script using a text editor your choice and replace the lines below by the values you need (remember, these values are in percent.
-E.g 70 means 70% of usage).
+To configure thresholds, open bdh script using a text editor your choice and replace the lines below by the values you prefer (remember that all these values were seted in percent format.
+E.g the number "70" means "70%" of usage).

 	#set alarm thresholds here: